beubax/Wheat_Detection_Using_Faster_R-CNN/README.md

 The ability to detect tiny objects in images was key to detecting wheat heads in the dataset, so Faster RCNN was our go-to model.

-## Training of Faster RCNN using Pytorch
+## Training of Faster RCNN Using Pytorch

 The dataset was provided by the competition owners and consisted of ~3400 images of wheat crops taken in different locations around the world.
 They were labelled and coordinates of the bounding boxes were provided in a CSV file.
 We tried and tested many different implementations of Faster using Keras and Tensorflow, but all of them were either outdated or throwing incomprehensible errors.
 Pytorch came to the rescue and our code was largely derived from this notebook -

 [Pytorch Faster-R-CNN with ResNet152 backbone](https://www.kaggle.com/maherdeebcv/pytorch-faster-r-cnn-with-resnet152-backbone)

-## Experimenting with different backbones on Faster RCNN
+## Experimenting With Different Backbones On Faster R-CNN

 One of the advantages of using a model like F-CNN is the flexibility to use different backbones.
 While F-CNN is said to do a better job in locating small objects compared to models such as YOLOv3, the ability to modify its backbone opens a whirlwind of possibilities.
 With this in mind, we set out to experiment with every single backbone that managed to run within Kaggle’s free GPU limits.